japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-MemorySink.md

 Its aim is to allow users to test streaming applications in the Spark shell or other local tests.

-You can set `checkpointLocation` using `option` method or it will be set to link:spark-sql-streaming-properties.adoc#spark-sql-streaming-properties.adoc[spark.sql.streaming.checkpointLocation] property.
+You can set `checkpointLocation` using `option` method or it will be set to link:spark-sql-streaming-properties.md#spark-sql-streaming-properties.md[spark.sql.streaming.checkpointLocation] property.

 If `spark.sql.streaming.checkpointLocation` is set, the code uses `$location/$queryName` directory.